 A state charter school must obtain informed written parental consent prior to evaluating or reevaluating a child for a disability, providing special education and related services, accessing the parent or child's public health benefits, and sometimes disclosing personally identifiable student information.
 Consent for an evaluation or revaluation does not imply consent for initial services.
 If a parent refuses to provide consent for an evaluation or reevaluation, a state charter school may, but is not required to, utilize IDEA's dispute resolution procedures to seek to evaluate a student.
 A parent must provide informed written consent prior to the child receiving special education and related services; however, a parent need not agree with the subsequent amendments to an IEP if the amendment is performed in accordance with IDEA.
-If a parent refuses to provide consent for special education services, a state charter school may utilize IDEA's dispute resolution procedures to provide those services.
+If a parent refuses to provide consent for special education services, a state charter school may utilize IDEA's dispute resolution procedures to may utilize IDEA's dispute resolution procedures to provide consent for special education services.